Article 4 Directions

 Areas covered by Article 4 Directions

-The areas affected in Ashford borough can be seen on our interactive maps.
+The areas affected in the Ashford borough can be seen on our interactive maps (please note that some of our maps won't work in Google Chrome).
 Each Direction only affects the area shown on the map.

 The effect of an Article 4 Direction